-The synoptic situation over the Mediterranean was associated to uncertainties in the operational ECMWF ensemble forecasts, which decreased particularly strongly for initialization later than three days prior to genesis of Zorbas.
-This is shown by the evolution of the ensemble spread of geopotential height at 500 hPa averaged over the Mediterranean at 0000 UTC 27 Sep 2018 for different initializations (Fig. 5).
-For initializations until 0000 UTC 24 Sep 2018, the spread decreases only marginally, but it does so very rapidly for later initializations, indicating a forecast jump.
-For the initialization at 0000 UTC 24 Sep 2018, all ensemble members develop a surface cyclone but uncertainties related to cyclone position and its thermal structure were substantial (Fig. 6, ignore colors for this paragraph).
-While several members forecasted the cyclone approximately at the correct location over Libya at 1200 UTC 27 Sep 2018, some forecasted it too far to the west and some too far north-east in the Aegean Sea (Fig. 6a).
-This zonal position uncertainty was still present 24 h later, and in four members the cyclone already disappeared (Fig. 6b).
+at 500 hPa averaged over the Mediterranean at 00:00 UTC on 27 September 2018 for different initializations (Fig. 5).
+For initializations until 00:00 UTC on 24 September 2018, the spread decreases only marginally, but it does so very rapidly for later initializations, indicating a forecast jump.
+For the initialization at 00:00 UTC on 24 September 2018, all ensemble members develop a surface cyclone but uncertainties related to cyclone position and its thermal structure were substantial (Fig. 6, ignore colors for this paragraph).
+While several members forecasted the cyclone at approximately the correct location over Libya at 12:00 UTC on 27 September 2018, some forecasted it too far to the west and some too far northeast in the Aegean Sea (Fig. 6a).
+This zonal position uncertainty was still present 24 h later, and in four members the cyclone had already disappeared (Fig. 6b).
 At this time, the uncertainty in the position of the cyclone ranged from the coast of Tunisia to the Aegean Sea.
-Interestingly, in the members where the cyclone formed too far to the north-east, genesis occurred more than 12 h before cyclogenesis in the operational analysis.
-In addition, only 21 ensemble members predicted a medicane (markers with white centres), and among the medicanes differences in their strength (as defined by the maximum $-V_T^U$ value, see marker size) were substantial.
+Interestingly, in the members where the cyclone formed too far to the northeast, genesis occurred more than 12 h before cyclogenesis in the operational analysis.
+In addition, only 21 ensemble members predicted a medicane (markers with white centers), and among the medicanes differences in their strength (as defined by the maximum $-V{\rm T}^{\rm U}$ value; see marker size) were substantial.
 Also there was a clearly preferred region for medicanes to form near the Libyan coast, indicating a link between cyclone position and thermal structure.
-Considering these large uncertainties associated with the prediction of the surface cyclone and the timing of the forecast jump we focus in the following on the 0000 UTC 24 Sep 2018 initialization.
-The rest of this article aims to show that these uncertainties in the Mediterranean cyclone evolution can be traced back to a short-wave perturbation in the wave guide over the North Atlantic initiated during the first day of the forecast, and that they were tightly linked to uncertainties in the position of the Mediterranean PV streamer.
+Considering these large uncertainties associated with the prediction of the surface cyclone and the timing of the forecast jump, we focus in the following on the 00:00 UTC 24 September 2018 initialization.
+The rest of this article aims to show that these uncertainties in the Mediterranean cyclone evolution can be traced back to a short-wave perturbation in the wave guide over the North Atlantic initiated during the first day of the forecast and that they were tightly linked to uncertainties in the position of the Mediterranean PV streamer.